-“Just because you’re paranoid doesn’t mean they aren’t after you.”
+“Just because you’re paranoid doesn’t mean they aren’t after you.” – Joseph Heller

-It is, however, good advice and translates well into modern infosec practices – especially the concept of “Zero Trust Security.”
-Originating from Forrester a few years ago, the Zero Trust Model for security abolishes the notion of trusted anything – no user, traffic source, or connected network should be considered above suspicion, regardless of what it is and its location on, or relative to, the corporate network.
+This quote from Catch-22 highlights the wisdom (and the absurdity) of adjusting to a world where threats are both known and unknown, and originate from sources both friendly and malicious.
+It is, however, good advice and translates well into modern InfoSec practices – especially the concept of “Zero Trust Security.”
+Originating from Forrester a few years ago, the Zero Trust Security approach abolishes the notion of trusted anything – no user, traffic source, or connected network should be considered above suspicion, even if it’s an email from your CISO.

 “To rethink the network requires a willingness to set aside preconceived notions about what the network should be, and think about what the network could be.”